AERIAL ACROBATICS

 Conclusion

-Embrace the journey of backbend flexibility and explore the unique sensations and capabilities of each area – the lower back, mid-back, and neck.
+Embrace the journey of back bend flexibility, exploring the unique capabilities of your spine as you deepen your practice.
 Remember to approach your practice with patience, listen to your body, and gradually work towards greater flexibility.
 With dedication and proper technique, you can unlock the full potential of your backbend abilities.

 About the author